 Each person who receives SPSI services will have a treatment plan based on their needs, goals, and strengths.
-You are as much a member of your treatment team as your provider.
-Your treatment team may also include other SPSI professionals (e.g. Social Worker, Case Manager, Peer Support, Nursing, Psychiatrist etc..).
+You are as much a member of your treatment team as your therapist, case manager, or medication provider.
+Your treatment team may also include other SPSI professionals (e.g., Social Worker, Psychiatrist, Case Managers, Nurses, Recovery Coaches etc.).
 You can add people you feel are important to your treatment such as a family member, a friend, or your referral source.
-These persons can only be included with your permission.
+These people can only be included with your permission.

-You are making a big commitment by beginning treatment and you should feel comfortable with your treatment team.
+You are making a big commitment by beginning services and you should feel comfortable with your provider(s).
 If you believe your current provider is not the best for you, he/she will help you in choosing another professional who can help you better.
 If you wish to receive a second opinion, SPSI will help you find a place to get one and, with your permission, provide any information needed.
 You have a right to ask about other treatments and their risks and benefits.
-If you need services that SPSI cannot provide (e.g. advocacy services, support groups) you will be referred to agencies that can provide them.
+If you need services that SPSI cannot provide (e.g., advocacy services, support groups, etc..) you will be referred to agencies that can provide them.

 Treatment planning includes looking at what you expect and deciding on how treatment will be done and what your goals will be.
 It also includes talking about your responsibilities, benefits and risks of treatment, and other things specific to you.
-Risks may include uncomfortable feelings, remembering unpleasant parts of your life, or dealing with the loss of relationships (e.g., divorce, death).
-However, research has shown that mental health/sud treatment is helpful in most situations.
+Risks may include uncomfortable feelings, remembering unpleasant parts of your life, or dealing with the loss of relationships (e.g., divorce, death, stress etc..).
+However, research has shown that professional help is helpful in most situations.
 Benefits may include lowered depression, feeling less angry or frustrated, or building better relationships.
-The result of treatment planning is a written Treatment Plan based on your needs, strengths, and preferences.
+The result of treatment planning is written.
+Treatment Plan are based on your needs, strengths, abilities, and preferences.
 The formal version is typically developed within seven (7) days after your first appointment.
-You and your provider will use the treatment plan as a guide to keep treatment focused and effective.
+You and your worker will use the treatment plan as a guide to keep treatment focused and effective.
 Your treatment team-including you-will reevaluate your plan periodically and change it when needed.